 Are you planning to rent a car in Cyprus?
 This will without any doubt open lots of new exciting possibilities.
 If you are interested in ancient architecture and history, with a car it will be much easier for you to tour around 31 monasteries located on the island.
 The history of Christianity in Cyprus started in year 45 AD with Paul the Apostle and Mark the Evangelist, and during many following centuries Cyprus monasteries had gone through wars, changes of owners, times of prosperity and neglect.
 Many of them keep the memory of inspiring legends.
 Our review of the most important monasteries in Cyprus.

 We also recommend driving to at least several medieval castles, outstanding architectural landmarks of the island, that soaked lots of heroic stories and represent the history of Cyprus by their very appearance: in most cases, it was somehow changed by different rulers in different times.
-Kolossi Castle in Limassol, Paphos Castle in Paphos, Larnaca Castle in Larnaca, Saranta Kolones, Buffavento Castle in Northern Cyprus, defensive walls in Nicosia are some of the castles that are definitely worth visiting.
+Kolossi Castle in Limassol, Paphos Castle in Paphos, Larnaca Castle in Larnaca, Saranta Kolones, Buffavento Castle in the part of Cyprus occupied by Turkey, defensive walls in Nicosia are some of the castles that are definitely worth visiting.
 More about Cypriot castles.

 The best views and fresh air of Troodos mountains bring here thousands of tourists every year.
 The highest point of the mountain chain — the Olympus mountain — is almost 2000 meters above the sea level.
 Moreover, Troodos is where most of the famous Cypriot traditional villages are located.
 Here locals make wine, produce embroidery and silverware, live in stone houses with tiled roofs and walk along narrow paved streets.
 Other Troodos attractions are Byzantine churches, jeep safaris, and even a ski resort!
 All you need to know about Troodos you can find in one of our previous reviews.